Ekpu/Meshtastic-Tracker/README.md

 Please be aware, that there a different chips for the uart communication.
 On my TTGO T-Beam devices I had to use this Driver: https://meshtastic.discourse.group/t/t-beam-ch9201-drivers/3875

 Additional packages for Python which are needed are: numpy, geopy and folium.

+## Disclaimer
+Please be aware that this is a hobby project.
+Therefore I don't have much time to resolve issues and provide support.
+Nevertheless I wanted to provide this little project to the community.
+If I have an idea for other intresting features or there is a bug which is unbearable for me I will put further work into the project.
+If not please take it "as is".